Constant Weighted Maximin Share Approximations for Chores: Introduction

 This is not only an interesting theoretical problem; it also has real-world importance.
-Wang et al. \cite{DBLP:conf/ijcai/00020L24} justified that, in the context of chore allocation, WMMS can provide a fairer allocation -- in the sense of respecting agents' weights -- compared to other weighted fairness notions such as APS, WEF1, PROP1, and CS \cite{DBLP:conf/sigecom/FeigeH23,DBLP:conf/sigecom/0001Z023,DBLP:conf/www/0037L022}, in certain scenarios.
+For example, volunteers often have varying amounts of time they can offer, so tasks are assigned according to each person's availability.
+Within teams, members may have different workloads depending on their positions, and responsibilities should be distributed in line with each individual's capacity.
+Similarly, universities might be awarded research funding based on student enrollment, research achievements, or societal contributions.
+In all these practical scenarios, the agents are not treated equally.
+Moreover, it is noted in \citep{DBLP:conf/ijcai/00020L24} that, in the context of chore allocation, WMMS can provide a fairer allocation -- in the sense of respecting agents' weights -- compared to other weighted fairness notions such as EF1, APS, PROPX, and CS \cite{DBLP:conf/sigecom/0001Z023,DBLP:conf/sigecom/FeigeH23,DBLP:conf/www/0037L022}, in certain scenarios.
 The reason is that all these fairness criteria can be satisfied if a single item is allocated to any agent, regardless of the item's value or the agent's weight.
-For instance, consider a situation with a single chore and two agents, where one agent has a much larger weight than the other.
-According to these criteria, assigning the chore to the agent with the smaller weight would be considered fair.
-However, intuitively, it would be more reasonable to allocate the chore to the agent with the larger weight.
-WMMS captures this intuition, as in this example, the only WMMS allocation is to give the item to the agent with the larger weight.
-In this way, WMMS better reflects the proportionality of agents' weights.